 We welcome fiscal transparency, as it encourages the responsible management of revenues from extractive activities.
 We are a supporter of the Extractive Industries Transparency Initiative (EITI) and its principles of transparency and accountability.
 We participate in in-country forums supporting the EITI.

-Our annual includes the information required by the EU Accounting Directive, and details payments by country, project and recipient.
+Our annual Payments to Governments Report includes the information required by the EU Accounting Directive, and details payments by country, project and recipient.
 The report includes disclosure on our oil purchases payments to state-owned enterprises in EITI-compliant countries.